Subhom1/bills-dashboard/README.md

 - `billHeadState`: Manages pagination metadata
 - `favoriteBillsState`: Maintains list of favorited bills
 - `fetchedPagesState`: Maintains list of visited pages
+- `filterState`: Maintains selected filter state
+- `networkState`: Maintains device online/offline status

+Recoil Selector for filtered states tailored to the component needs
+- `billSelectors`: This has one selector **filteredBillsSelector**;  extracts the filtered bills from the fetched dataset based on the filterState value selected by the **BillFilterSelct** component.

+## Network Calls Management

+- The `bills.ts` file manages network calls for fetching bills data from the Oireachtas API.
+- Uses an Axios instance configured with a base URL, timeout settings, and common headers to ensure consistent API calls.
+- The `fetchBills` function retrieves bills data, supporting pagination and mock data for testing.
+- The `favoriteService` object simulates API calls to toggle the favorite status of a bill.
+- The `fetchBillsWithCache` function caches API responses to reduce redundant network requests and improve performance.

 ## Installation & Setup